Elijah Qualls: Biggest Running Back Turned Most Athletic Nose Tackle

 His athleticism showed on tape with his pass rush.
 Despite spending his entire college career in a two-gapping system where his primary responsibility was controlling two lanes and allowing his linebackers to make plays, he still shined as a pass rusher.
 He recorded 35 total pressures on 308 snaps in 2016, according to Pro Football Focus’ Draft Edge.

-Despite his productivity, Qualls still believes there’s doubts about his ability in that facet of the game with most teams valuing his run defense.
+Despite his productivity, Qualls still believes there are doubts about his ability in that facet of the game with most teams valuing his run defense.

 “A lot of people don’t think I’m that good of a pass rusher, but in all honesty, the scheme we had at Washington wasn’t really for me to go after the quarterback,” Qualls said.